egy1st/zerobytes-mkdocs/docs/dc/data-manager/index.md

 # Configuration Utility

-We supply you with Configuration Utility which enable you to assign your own language used with DC.DataManger
+We supply you with Configuration Utility which enables you to assign your own language used with DC.DataManger

 # Tutorial

-This tutorial describe most of features supported by DC.DataManger.
-Also you can refer to the project example which installed by default into C:\Program Files\Dynamic Components\Data Manger\Tutorial\
+This tutorial describes most of the features supported by DC.DataManger.
+Also, you can refer to the project example which is installed by default into C:\Program Files\Dynamic Components\Data Manger\Tutorial\

 ```vb
 Dim DM As New DynamicComponents.DataManger()